ANALYSIS-Debt-laden Italy looks no less vulnerable as rates shoot higher

 But it is more exposed to increasing borrowing costs than it might appear, according to a Reuters review of its debt profile.

-Investors are already fretting about what a possible end to Prime Minister Mario Draghi's government and early elections mean, and how much of a surge in borrowing costs the second most indebted euro zone state can handle.
+Investors are already fretting about what an end to Prime Minister Mario Draghi's government and early elections mean, and how much of a surge in borrowing costs the second most indebted euro zone state can handle.

-The premium investors' demand to hold Italian bonds over top-rated Germany, a key gauge of market concern, is back above 200 basis points after Draghi last week tendered his resignation.
-Italy's president rejected that but on Wednesday Draghi demanded unity among his coalition partners if they wanted him to stay in office.
+The premium investors' demand to hold Italian bonds over top-rated Germany, a key gauge of market concern, shot up to almost 245 basis points on Thursday.

+Italy's government crumbled on Wednesday when three of Draghi's main coalition partners snubbed a confidence vote he had called to try to end divisions and renew their fractious alliance.

 For sure, Italy has extended its debt maturities, but by less than Southern European peers and outright debt is higher than it was during the euro zone debt crisis.